agentGav/cl8/docs/deployment.md

 ### Build the front end bundle

-There is a make command to create the bundle.
+There is a command to create the bundle.
 You'll need to run this for changes you make to be served by gunicorn, or make changes to serve these static files with apache, nginx, or a similar static file server.

 ```
 just tailwind-build